Revaluation

 When will I know what my actual tax bill is?

-Tax notices generally go out at the end of May or in June.
+Tax notices generally go out by June of each year.

 What if I want to appeal my assessment?

-Should the Assessed Value of your property be a concern, there is an appeal time frame of 60 days in a Revaluation year and of 30 days in a regular Assessment year.
-This appeal period begins on the date the Assessment Notice is mailed.
+Should the assessed value of your property be a concern, there is an appeal time frame of 30 days in a non-revaluation year and 60 days in a revaluation year.
+The appeal period begins on the date the Assessment Notice is mailed and ends at 4:30 pm on the last day of the 30-day or 60-day window.
 See: Appeals

 How does an appeal work?

-Should there be a mistake in your assessment, you are required to speak to an assessor.
+Should there be a concern with your assessment, you are required to speak to an Assessor.
 It is the role and primary function of the Assessor to correct any error upon finding it.
-Should the Assessor be unable to find error and you still have a concern, you are required to fill out and provide Form C along with a fee of $25.00.
-Form C: Notice of Appeal to the Board of Revision, can be found here or a copy may be picked up from City Hall.
-Your Assessment Notice has all information and instructions for the appeal process as well.
+Should the Assessor be unable to find an error and you still have a concern, please see Appeals to move forward.